 With No More Heroes 3 releasing in a few days, I thought it would be interesting to revisit the original No More Heroes from back in 2008.
-No More Heroes is a hack n’ slash game by punk video game auteur Suda51 for the Nintendo Wii.
-It’s also known for its sense of style, crude comedy, and copious amounts of gore.
+No More Heroes is a hack n’ slash game by punk video game auteur Suda51 for the Nintendo Wii, known for its sense of style, crude comedy, and copious amounts of gore.

-But what’s most interesting about it is how No More Heroes acts as a satire or commentary about the very people playing it: the gamer and what it means to play video games as a whole.
+But what’s most interesting about the game is how No More Heroes acts as a satire or commentary about the very people playing it: the gamer and what it means to play video games as a whole.

 The Way of The Assassin

 No More Heroes stars Travis Touchdown, an otaku obsessed with anime, video games, and wrestling.
 Travis is unemployed, lives in a motel, and decides to use the last of his savings to buy a lightsabre, oh I’m sorry, a beam katana, at an online auction.

 From there, he decides to become an assassin to get his money’s worth.
 But not just any assassin, he wants to climb the ranks of the United Assassins Association (UAA for short) to become the number one ranked hitman.
 All organized by the elusive organization head Silvia Crystal.

 Travis is rude, slobby, and he loves killing.
 In fact, for him, killing is like a game.
 He quite poetically states many times that there is “nothing more gratifying” than “fighting your own kind”.
 As such he shows no remorse when hacking through the many droves of enemies encountered throughout the adventure.
 And why does Travis do all this?
 Well in his own words.